gt-crnch-rg/lucata-pathfinder-tutorial/README.md

 | 3:25                   | Profiling/Timing; Hands-on Investigation       |
 | 3:45                   | Wrap-up                                        |

+### Hands On Portion of the Tutorial
+Please see the [Tutorial Instructions](https://github.com/gt-crnch-rg/lucata-pathfinder-tutorial/blob/ee29508201016029bff1cc9819d85bdaaca3fad1/Tutorial-Instructions.md) for specific details on how to access the notebooks hosted here under the `code` folder.

 ## Software Information
-This tutorial is geared towards using the 22.02 version of the Lucata programming framework.
+This tutorial is geared towards using the 22.09 version of the Lucata programming framework.
 Please see the [programming manual (requires RG and GT account)](https://github.gatech.edu/crnch-rg/rg-lucata-pathfinder/blob/main/docs/pathfinder/Lucata-Pathfinder-Programming-Guide-v2.0.0-2202-tools.pdf) for more information.

 ## Acknowledgments